 The CDC's financing activities are directly correlated to its day-to-day commercial operations given the Loans from the Government of Canada, the main component of financing activities, fluctuate daily depending on the CDC's cash position at the end of a given day.
-Therefore, the \$12.50 million change in cash movement from financing activities is explained by more cash inflows from commercial activities which, in turn, resulted in more loans repaid.
+Therefore the overall decrease in cash outflows over the nine-month period ending April 30, 2023 is the result of less overall operating activities.